Frequently Asked Questions

 2. Describe what resources you have used to find the answer.

 - Does the damage occur at night or during the day?

 - What specifically is the problem?
 Gnawing, predation, crop damage, etc.

 4. What have you tried in an attempt to mitigate the damage?

 5. Do you have high quality photos?
 If yes, provide submit photos along with answers to the above questions.
-By submitting photos you grant ICWDM.com unrestricted use of those images.
+By submitting photos you grant ICWDM.org unrestricted use of those images.

 We do not honor privacy and confidentiality disclaimers in e-mails unless ICWDM is under contract!

 Disclaimer: As with any activity, remember that animal damage control comes with its own risks and problems which can include but are not limited to legalities, health threats, and personal liabilities.
 Be sure to follow all state laws governing wildlife and make sure you have a thorough understanding on how to resolve the animal damage complaint.
 Our advice is only as good as your understanding of our recommendations and our understanding of your situation.
 If you have any questions be sure to email again.

 Every attempt is made to respond to e-mails that satisfy our information needs as noted above.
 However, we will not take the time to fill out spam filter exceptions.
 So we strongly suggest you turn them off if you have have them.

 A. Thank you for your generous offer.
 ICWDM appreciates the public’s willingness to provide images to educate others about the field of wildlife damage management.